CCLBStudio/DOTweenBuilder/README.md

 the list and you can tweak its settings as you need.
 You will then need a reference to this DOTweenBuilder and call its Play() method.

 ## Installation
-You can add this tool to your project by downloading the project as a zip file and then add it to your project, or by using the Unity Package Manager (recommended)
+You can add this tool to your project by downloading the unity package file in the release section or by cloning the repository in your project.

 #### Requirement
 You (obviously) need to have DOTween installed in your project.
 If you don't, make sure to install it before you import this repository.